 One particular thing that makes it especially user-friendly is that it has a buzzer which starts when the controller and the drone lose contact so you can find it in case it gets lost when flying over long distances.

-It would be unfair not to mention that this one isn’t perfect either, and falls short in some features such as ease of use, because it requires some technical knowledge regarding assembly.
+It would be unfair not to mention that this one isn’t perfect either, and falls short in some features such as ease of use because it requires some technical knowledge regarding assembly.
 It is also recommended to fly the drone first without the camera attached so that users become used to the flight – another indication that this drone isn’t very beginner-friendly.
+For a better insight into this model’s features, we suggest checking out our Xiro Xplorer in-depth review.

 The place where the Bebop is better is once again, the camera.
 However, this doesn’t mean that the camera on the Xplorer is bad.
 What’s more, is that with a little tweak you can actually make it better by attaching a camera that is of a higher quality.
 But since not everyone is a tweaker, the Bebop wins this one.